BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-generate-close-roles.rst

      p3-get-genome-features --attr sequence_id --attr location --attr product <genomes.tbl | p3-function-to-role

-(If PATRIC does not yet have roles defined, you will need to use an additional command-line option on :ref:`cli::p3-function-to-role`.)
+(If BV-BRC does not yet have roles defined, you will need to use an additional command-line option on :ref:`cli::p3-function-to-role`.)

 Parameters
 ==========